-Pennsbury provides transportation to non-public school students, which shows a portion of the population enrolled in non-public schools.
-Since Morrisville does not transport non-public school students, publicly available sources such as the federal Census must be used to approximate the population of students.
+Pennsbury provides transportation to non-public school students, which is one data source that shows a portion of the population enrolled in non-public schools.
+Since Morrisville does not transport non-public school students, publicly available sources such as the federal Census must be used to approximate the population of non-public school students.